Surveillance photos show man accused of shooting bank teller in Durham

 DURHAM, N.C.
-(WTVD) --Police are searching for the person who shot a bank teller during a robbery in Durham Wednesday afternoon.
+(WTVD) --Police are searching for the person who shot a bank teller during a robbery in Durham on Wednesday afternoon.

 Robbery at @SunTrust bank in #Durham.
 Bank teller shot in arm.
 Victim is expected to survive.
 No one in custody. @DurhamPoliceNC on scene. #ABC11 pic.twitter.com/j7SPTIgqXw— Tim Pulliam (@TimABC11) July 18, 2018